-- The Fire Bottle button in the Bottle

-Fire dialog box is inaccessible until

-you start saving data to a file.
-If you

-did not select Begin archiving data

-immediately (or selected Begin

-archiving data when 'Start Archiving'

-command is sent and did not yet

-send the Start Archiving command),

-the Fire Bottle button is grayed out.

-- If desired, you can fire bottles without using the Bottle Fire dialog box, if you are set up for a G.O.
+- The Fire Bottle button in the Bottle Fire dialog box is inaccessible until you start saving data to a file.
+If you did not select Begin archiving data immediately (or selected Begin archiving data when 'Start Archiving' command is sent and did not yet send the Start Archiving command), the Fire Bottle button is grayed out. - If desired, you can fire bottles without using the Bottle Fire dialog box, if you are set up for a G.O.
 1015, Hydro-Bios, or IOW water sampler.
 Each time you want to fire a bottle, press Ctrl F3.
 Note that this does not fire a bottle if set up for an SBE Carousel, SBE ECO, or G.O.
-1016, because you must select which bottle to fire.

-- You can manually fire any bottle, regardless of the pressure or depth you specified in the Auto-Fire Table Entry.

-- The .bl file has the same path and file name as the data file.
+1016, because you must select which bottle to fire. - You can manually fire any bottle, regardless of the pressure or depth you specified in the Auto-Fire Table Entry. - The .bl file has the same path and file name as the data file.
 For example, if the data file is c:\test1.hex, the .bl file is c:\test1.bl.

-- 1. Set up the water sampler for Auto Fire in Configure Inputs; select Allow manual firing in the Auto-Fire Table Entry dialog box. - 2.
-In the Real-Time Control menu, select Fire Bottle Control.
+2. In the Real-Time Control menu, select Fire Bottle Control.
 The Bottle Fire dialog box appears (you can leave this open throughout the cast); shown below is the dialog if you selected SBE Carousel, SBE ECO, or G.O.
 1016 in the Water Sampler setup (Step 1).